 Step 6: Pre-Fill The Storage Tank

-It’s advised that you pre-fill your reverse osmosis water tank to ensure there’s enough pressure when you’re checking for leaks.
+One option is to pre-fill your reverse osmosis water tank to ensure there’s enough pressure when you’re checking for leaks.
 It’ll also make it easier to flush your post-filter before use.

 To pre-fill your tank, simply connect the feed line that will eventually attach to the entrance to your RO system directly to your tank.

 Let the tank fill with drinking water, then shut off your pressure by closing off the tank valve.

 You can then remove the feed line from the tank valve.

 Now you have your main system installed, it’s just a case of connecting everything together.